-Subsection 4.6(2) requires a participant dealer to immediately provide the assigned DEA client identifier to each marketplace to which the DEA client has direct electronic access through that participant dealer.
+Subsection 4.6(2) requires a participant dealer to provide a DEA client identifier to each marketplace to which the DEA client has direct electronic access through that participant dealer.
 This provision is to ensure that marketplaces are aware of which trading channels contain DEA flow in order for marketplaces to properly manage their risks.
-The CSA do not expect that a DEA client's name will be disclosed to a marketplace.
-Instead, a participant dealer would only need to provide the assigned DEA client identifier to a marketplace to enable the marketplace to more readily identify DEA flow.
+The CSA does not expect that a DEA client's name will be disclosed to a marketplace.
+Instead, a participant dealer would need to provide only the DEA client identifier to a marketplace to enable the marketplace to more readily identify DEA flow.

-4.7 Trading by DEA clients
+4.7.
+Trading by DEA clients